Doing Business in Saudi Arabia

 Business attire in Saudi Arabia is strictly smart and conservative.
 Men typically wear suits and ties for business meetings, despite the heat.
 Women should also wear business suits that cover as much skin as possible.
 Women should have their head and shoulders covered.
 Skirts should preferably be ankle-length.
 It is also advisable for women to carry a headscarf.

 It is not advisable for men to wear traditional Saudi costumes.
 This may seem bizarre or even offensive to locals.

 It is not obligatory to exchange gifts when meeting Saudi business associates for the first time – though it might be appreciated.
 Gifts should be wrapped and of high quality.
 Alcohol, knives or anything made from pork products should be avoided.
 Gifts aren't to be opened in the presence of those that give them.

 In recent years, the Saudi Arabian government has started taking steps to increase the percentage of women in the workplace.
 However, women in Saudi Arabia still play a very small role in public life, and even less so in the corporate world.
 Female expats looking to do business in Saudi Arabia are warned that, over and above potential difficulties in getting working visas, they are likely to be seen as inferiors in the business world in Saudi Arabia.
 This may make it hard to forge the kind of connections that are essential to successful business practice in the region.

 Importance of Islam

-The business culture of Saudi Arabia is prototypically Arabic, in that great emphasis is placed on personal relationships between associates – Saudi businessmen will always prefer to do business with people they are familiar with, and who they feel they can trust.
+The business culture of Saudi Arabia is prototypically Arabic.
+Great emphasis is placed on personal relationships between associates.
+Saudi businessmen will always prefer to do business with people they are familiar with, and who they feel they can trust.
 For this reason, nepotism is a characteristic feature of the Saudi business world and is viewed as both natural and advantageous.

 Establishing personal connections